 We were safe.
 Happy and free.

 Our imagination was wildly vivid and magical.
 I rode with you through forests on small white ponies around magical castles and old ruins.
-We named our ponies and tied them up outside our house in the country when we needed a drink or food, we gallopped and trotted like we knew what it meant, down to the back of the property where the yellow wattle blossomed by the water tanks and we pretended we were faeries.
+We named our ponies and tied them up outside our house in the country and when we needed a drink or food, we galloped and trotted like we knew what it meant.
+We played down the back of the property, where the yellow wattle blossomed by the water tanks.
+We pretended we were fairys.
 We lived in the beautiful world of magic when we were alone.
-We spent some days sitting on the deck of the old farm house watching and thinking about the world till we got our thumb stuck in the chair that cause us pain for days and we still have the scar.
+We spent some days sitting on the deck of the old farm house watching and thinking about the world.
+Till one day, we got our thumb stuck in the chair that caused us pain for days and yes, we still have the scar.
 We’d spend afternoons reading that one book over and over, the one set in Warsaw that someone, maybe our Dad gave us.
-We loved the idea of being in another reality even though we knew nothing about reality, we knew it was better than the one we were in.
+We loved the idea of being in another reality even though we knew nothing about reality.
+We knew it was better than the one we were in.

-Our days were so bright, we loved the adventure of our imagination and we liked the idea of life, we wanted to grow up, be amazing so that one day we could be someplace else.
-But until that day came; we wrote, we drew and we made up a life of our days on the country farms or properties we lived in.
+Our days were so bright, we loved the adventure of our imagination and we liked the idea of life.
+We wanted to grow up and be amazing so that one day we could be someplace else.
+But until that day came, we wrote, we drew and we made up a life we could enjoy.
 We imagined big things for us.
 We knew we were destined for bigger better things.
-We were gonna be great.
+We were going to be great.

-But when night time fell, our world was not only visibly darker, it was just darker, I still remember how it felt for you, I remember the feelings of shame, confusion and the hatred you had for it.
+But when night time fell, our world was not only visibly darker, it was just darker.
+I still remember how it felt for you, I remember the feelings of shame, confusion and the hatred you had for it.
 I remember the nights we would lie in bed waiting for sleep to come.
-We begged ourselves to sleep so we didn’t have to wait for him to come and at least when he did come we were already asleep and we could pretend to stay that way until he was done night after night for years and years we did this together.
-We did this we survived this together, we did it together.
+We begged ourselves to sleep so we didn’t have to wait for him to come and at least when he did come we were already asleep and we could pretend to stay that way.
+Night after night, for years and years we did this together.
+We did this, we survived this together, we did it together.